CodeCricut/CleanEntityArchitecture/README.md

 `IJwtService` and `JwtService` provide methods of generating JWTs based on a login model.
 This service does the heavy lifting of the `JwtController`.

+Registration of these services is required, but as you would expect.

 ### Controllers
 CRUD controllers implement `IWriteController<TEntity, TPostModel, TGetModel>` or `IReadController<TEntity, TGetModel>`.
 Some default behavior is provided by